ltgoslo/elc-bert/pre_training/README.md

 #### `utils.py`

-Contains a myriad of utilitary functions as well as the learning rate scheduler.
+Contains a myriad of utility functions as well as the learning rate scheduler.
 Here is a list of all the functions:

  - `cosine_schedule_with_warmup(optimizer, num_warmup_steps, num_training_steps, min_factor)`
  - `seed_everything(seed_value)`